DinoChiesa/get-gcp-access-token/README.md

 gateways can run externally to Google Cloud (let's say in AWS EKS), the control plane is in Google Cloud, and you must configure Apigee hybrid by interacting with the control plane endpoint at apigee.googleapis.com.
-In all cases, you need that access token to authorize the call.
+In all cases, you need that access token to authenticate the call.

 If you are using curl, you should pass the token as a bearer token, in the Authorization header, like so: